2025 PDC World Cup of Darts: Summary

-Group stage
+Groups

 In each of the three group stage sessions, one match was played from each group.
 The loser of the first match played in the second match, while the winner of the first match played in the third match, ensuring there were no dead rubbers.
 In each session, the matches were played in the following group order: G, J, K, D, F, I, E, B, A, C, H, L. The first session of group stage matches took place on 12 June.
 The Netherlands, represented by Danny Noppert and debutant Gian van Veen, began their campaign with a 4–0 whitewash win over Italy.
 Host nation Germany won 4–2 against Portugal, while 2024 finalists Austria defeated Spain 4–1.
 North America ended the session without a win, as the United States and Canada were beaten by Hong Kong and Malaysia respectively.
 Japan's 4–3 win over Croatia was the third of a trio of Asian victories, with the pairing of Ryusei Azemoto and Tomoya Goto coming back from 3–1 down and surviving match darts to triumph in a deciding leg.
 Sweden, the Czech Republic, Ireland, Poland, Belgium and New Zealand were also victorious in their opening group stage matches.

 In the second session of group stage matches (13 June), the Philippines, Singapore, Denmark, Australia and Argentina won their first matches, setting up winner-take-all matches for session three in their respective groups.
 Argentina's win was their first victory at the World Cup.
 As a result of their losses, Canada and Finland became the first seeds to be eliminated, losing both games alongside unseeded teams Latvia, Portugal and Spain.
 Lithuania and Norway were also eliminated by leg difference despite Lithuania winning a match and Norway still having to play Poland in the final session.
 Italy, Gibraltar, South Africa, the United States, Chinese Taipei and Croatia also won their first matches.

 The Netherlands, represented by Danny Noppert and Gian van Veen, won Group A without losing a leg.